Rules for getting actionable customer feedback are straightforward to follow.

 8) Be Feedback Smart – Use Dynamic Questions

 Dynamic questions change based on a previous answer.
 Eg. If your customer delivers a low rating – then the dynamic follow up is to ask ‘what was the reason?’
 This delivers greater insight for the company.
 In turn, this means immediate, specific and actionable feedback is delivered.
-Moreover, these requests are only applied to the segment that gave the low score – so not a burden on all respondees.
+Moreover, these additional follow-up questions are only applied to the segment that gave the low score – so not a burden on all respondees.

 9) Only ONE Open-Ended Question

 These improvements in feedback completion time and puts less thinking burden on the customer – which means less “survey fatigue“.
-You as the owner, or your product team might also check out other strategies to decrease this.

 10) TWO Minutes – Max

 Do not fatigue your customers with a lengthy process.
-Out of home customer feedback should never be over 2 minutes otherwise the incomplete rate will increase.
+Out of home customer feedback surveys should never be over 2 minutes otherwise the incomplete rate will increase.

 This means 7-9 questions – to be changed every few months but always leading to actionable feedback.
 This might be a new feature, operating improvement, staff training or customer service level change.